-As you may have already remarked, one of the Multiple heuristics, MSQoSM, sometimes has a poor relative performance in comparison to the other heuristics.
+One of the Multiple heuristics, MSQoSM, sometimes has a poor relative performance in comparison to the other heuristics.
 So we study in Figures 21 to 26 the impact of QoS constraints on the relative performance.
 MSQoSM has indeed a poor relative performance, when $average{qos} = height/2$ and also for qos = height + 1.
-But by restricting QoS constraints it achieves the best results.
-We can observe the same dependance on QoS for USQoSS.
+But for tight QoS constraints, it achieves the best results.
+We can observe the same dependance on the tightness of QoS contraints for the USQoSS heuristic.